• About Paul Betit

 About Paul Betit

-He also is the author of Let Me Tell A Story, a mix of short fiction and memoir.
+He also was the author of Let Me Tell A Story, a mix of short fiction and memoir.
 Half of the stories in this collection take place in Maine.
 A number of them were inspired by Betit’s experiences during the Vietnam War and its aftermath.

 The crime novels, Phu Bai, Kagnew Station and The Man In The Canal, follow the adventures of Murphy during the Vietnam War era.